 - Ability to lead a discussion after the presentation, stimulating an active exchange and discussion of ideas;

-- Ability to contribute with critical and constructive ideas during the in class discussions as well as the on line postings.
+- Ability to contribute with critical and constructive ideas during the discussions in class as well as on-line posts.

 Course schedule details can be found in the MA time schedule.

 Mode of instruction